pinnet/QRgen/README.md

 Make sure you're running the app through a local HTTP server, not opening the HTML file directly.

 ### QR Code Not Generating?
-1. Ensure you've entered some content
+1. Ensure you've entered some content (use presets to test)
+2. Check the character counter - stay under 4,296 characters
-2. Check the browser console (F12) for errors
+3. Check the browser console (F12) for errors
+4. Verify colors have sufficient contrast
-3. Try refreshing the page
+5. Try refreshing the page

+### Copy to Clipboard Not Working?
+- Requires HTTPS or localhost
+- Check browser permissions for clipboard access
+- Fallback: Right-click the QR code to save manually

 ### Colors Not Updating?
 The color pickers sync with text inputs.
 You can use either:
 - The color picker tool
 - Or type hex codes directly (e.g., `#FF5733`)

+### PWA Installation Issues?
+- Requires HTTPS (or localhost for testing)
+- Check manifest.json is accessible
+- Look for install prompt in browser address bar
+- Try Chrome's "Install app" option in menu

+### Keyboard Shortcuts Not Working?
+- Ensure you're not in an input field (except Ctrl+Enter)
+- Some shortcuts may conflict with browser/OS shortcuts
+- Try clicking outside input fields first

 ## 📄 License